NoCohen66/Verification4ObjectDetection/README.md

 We propose a two-step approach as shown in the figure above.
-* Step 1 **solver**: we apply a perturbation on the input and utilize [Auto-LIRPA](https://github.com/Verified-Intelligence/auto_LiRPA) for verifying reachable outputs.
+* Step 1 **solver**: we apply a perturbation **(brightness, contrast, white-noise)** on the input and utilize [Auto-LIRPA](https://github.com/Verified-Intelligence/auto_LiRPA) for verifying reachable outputs.
 The output comprises extended bounding boxes, defined not by fixed coordinates, but by reachable intervals for each coordinate.
 Source codes are in the `detection` folder.
 * Step 2 **IBP IoU**:  We estimate the propagation effect on the IoU.
 Source codes are in the `iou_calculator` folder.

 ## Getting started